-Mortgage rates have hit record lows several times this year, but refinancing activity has actually declined compared to one year ago, thanks in part to tightening lending standards.
+Mortgage rates have hit record lows several times this year, but refinancing activity has actually declined, compared to before the pandemic, thanks in part to tightening lending standards.

 With high unemployment numbers and economic uncertainty due to the coronavirus pandemic, many lenders are raising the bar on borrower requirements to reduce their risk.
 Besides making it harder to qualify, the pandemic also made it more complicated and expensive to refinance.
 The application, title search, and appraisal parts of the process are more challenging.

 What to Expect if You Refinance

 Unemployment surged due to the pandemic, and many Americans have lost wages or jobs entirely.
-As these trends continue, borrowers are more prone to falling behind on their mortgages or, worse, defaulting altogether.
+Borrowers are more prone to falling behind on their mortgages or, worse, defaulting altogether, as these trends continue.

 Lenders are adopting stricter lending standards to offset this extra risk.
-They're requiring high credit scores, larger down payments, and extra employment checks, among other things.
-According to Steve Kaminski, head of U.S. residential lending at TD Bank, lenders are getting particularly strict with cash-out refinancing options.
+They're requiring high credit scores, larger down payments, and extra employment checks.
+Lenders are getting particularly strict with cash-out refinancing options, according to Steve Kaminski, head of U.S. residential lending at TD Bank.

-“The economic impact of COVID-19 has caused many lenders to take steps to reduce repayment risk for all types of loans, particularly for cash-out refinance transactions at higher balances and loan-to-value [LTV] ratios,” Kaminski told The Balance in an email.
+“The economic impact of COVID-19 has caused many lenders to take steps to reduce repayment risk for all types of loans, particularly for cash-out refinance transactions at higher balances and loan-to-value [LTV] ratios,” Kaminski told The Balance.
 “Borrowers may be asked to take extra steps, such as verifying employment again closer to their closing date or making sure documents to verify income are more current.”

 Here are some of the ways refinancing may be harder during the pandemic.

 Higher Credit Scores

 Most lenders have begun requiring higher credit scores amid COVID-19.
-According to the May 2021 Housing Finance at a Glance Chartbook from the Urban Institute, the median FICO score of a mortgage borrower is 745.
+The median FICO score of a mortgage borrower is 745, according to the May 2021 Housing Finance at a Glance Chartbook from the Urban Institute.
 As the report explains, “Access to credit remains tight, especially for lower FICO borrowers.
-The median FICO for current purchase loans is about 45 points higher than the pre-housing crisis level of around 700.”
+The median FICO for current purchase loans is about 45 points higher than the pre-housing-crisis level of around 700.”